 80 Bosnian, Serbian and Montenegrin

-Bosnian, Serbian and Montenegrin are separate standard languages that are quite similar to the Standard Croatian.
+Bosnian, Serbian and Montenegrin are separate standard languages that are quite similar to the Standard Croatian (some people consider them 'variants' of a single language).

 The Cyrillic Alphabet